shereenamin86-stack/Medy-Articles/articles/Real_Patient_Stories.md

 <h3>A Lifetime of Dieting With No Lasting Results</h3>

-<p>Wendy had tried almost every weight loss method over the years, including slimming classes, strict diet plans, shakes and well-known fad diets.
+<p>Wendy had tried almost every weight loss method over the years, including slimming classes, strict diet plans, and well-known fad diets.
 Some worked temporarily.
 However, the weight always crept back once the classes stopped or the routine became too difficult to sustain.</p>

 <p><em>“I was tired of losing the same weight again and again,”</em> she said. <em>“I did not want another fad diet that would leave me hungry and miserable, only to regain everything after I stopped going to the classes.”</em></p>